elamaran619/amazon-quicksight-user-guide/doc_source/example-prepared-data-set.md

 ## Next Steps<a name="example-next-step-data-set"></a>

-Create an analysis with the Marketing data set by using the procedure in [Tutorial: Create an Analysis](example-create-an-analysis.md)\.
+Create an analysis by using the procedure in [Tutorial: Create an Analysis](example-create-an-analysis.md)\.